 Another dollop into another sterile jar and my Friday night’s cooking was done and dusted.
 Neither of which activity was particularly taxing and were both very satisfying as I am totally that sort of foodie who if she can make a store bought, commercially product at home herself – she will!
 And I encourage you all to do the same with these two delicious recipes from equally delicious blogs.

-As this cake was to serve as a taste test, I simply made a two tiered 20cm cake using sandwich tins – the original recipe called for more than twice the amount of batter to make that giant number cake!
+As this cake was to serve as a taste test, I simply made a two-tiered 20cm cake using sandwich tins – the original recipe called for more than twice the amount of batter to make that giant number cake!
 A long while ago I embarked on a mission to discover the secret to making the lightest, most tender crumbed, tallest sponge cake and I really did my research.
-For me, you must adhere to some simple rules.
-Sure you could just bung it all in a bowl with a bit of extra raising agent and beat but in my experience, doing it this way, really paying attention to these simple guidelines produces the best cake:
+There are some rules to follow to guarantee that kind of wonderful result:

 - All ingredients must be at room temperature before you start